 Google Drive is the default Android cloud drive and probably the most used one by Android users around the world.
-It’s usually quite a reliable solution for both regular or paying users but it does have occasional issues from time to time.
+It’s usually quite a reliable solution for both regular and paying users but it does have occasional issues from time to time.
 Recently, users reported that Google Drive keeps going offline even when they are connected to a Wi-Fi network.

 Table of contents: